 The customers who arrive to Maltby Street Market in Bermondsey, London, are present not only to pursue light outdoor exercise during the weekend, but also to enjoy delicious meals that are provided by their local eateries.
 Even during lockdown, street food purveyors are allowed to remain open, but they can only offer take-away food.
 It is a harmonious exchange; one that is ever aware to make sure as to respect lockdown protocol.

 Catherine Manser is a local resident and loyal customer of Maltby Street Market.
-Once a week, she visits the food stalls despite having worries about many people gathering in a public space.“It’s good because it means you can get out of the house these days.
-I may question how safe it is maybe because people are all crowned together but that would be my only concern.”,she said.
+Once a week, she visits the food stalls despite having worries about many people gathering in a public space.
+Manser told Westminster World: “It’s good because it means you can get out of the house these days.
+I may question how safe it is maybe because people are all crowned together but that would be my only concern.”

 Maltby Street Market is among fifteen street food markets that are still offering Londoners a place to purchase takeaway food during this lockdown period.
 In order to maintain safety measures, customers are instructed to routinely wash their hands, wear face masks, and stick to a one-way system around the site.
 Dining within food establishments is strictly forbidden.

-“I think it’s good.
+Nat Chaudhurly – a customer said: “I think it’s good.
 It’s outdoor.
 It’s quite safe.
 They are doing all the social distancing and everyone is wearing masks.
 I think it’s nice to get people out of the house.
-It’s not necessarily socialising, but coming out and enjoying some nice food.” said Nat Chaudhurly – a customer.
+It’s not necessarily socialising, but coming out and enjoying some nice food.”

 Keeping bellies full with delicious, wholesome food all within a safe, open space is not only a treat for Londoners, but it’s also supporting local businesses in such trying times.